cmugpi/cmugpi.github.io/topics/terminal-usage/afs/index.md

 put your files.
 You can access these files from any Andrew Unix server or cluster computer on campus.

-When you're using AFS, there's a system of permissions (called access control lists, or ACLs) regulating who can access your files and what they can do to them.
+When you are using AFS, there's a system of permissions (called access control lists, or ACLs) regulating who can access your files and what they can do to them.
 It's important to know about how to use this system so that you can stop other people from getting access to your homework or other private files.

 AFS is set up so that by default, you have a private directory where you can do your work: `~/private`.
-If you don't change its permissions, you can put all of your work for your classes in there and no one will be able to access it except for you.
+If you do not change its permissions, you can put all of your work for your classes in there and no one will be able to access it except for you.